 I had a recording session with the ladies of Mira Carmina (cond.
-Marie Eumont) to record two compositions for female choir including this “Jubilate!” influenced more by Eastern folk music than traditional Western choir music.
+Marie Eumont) to record two compositions for female choir including this “Jubilate!” strongly influenced by Eastern folk music.

 Let’s meet in Hannover (GER) on the 13th and 14th of September Europa’s biggest choir event and unleash the composer within!
 The practical Path to free Composition, a workshop about creating music the natural way.
 Sign up here.

 The video of the premiere of “و أين أختبئ إذاً؟” (Wa ayna akthabi’ou? – translated “And where can I run away to?”) for a capella mixed choir by the Fayha Choir conducted by Barkev Taslakian on the 21st of December 2018 in Balamand University, Tripoli/Lebanon.
 This piece is one of the compositions I wrote where polyphonic choral writing meets Arabic music.